Miami vs. Virginia NCAA Football Odds, Plays and Insights | September 30, 2021

 Over/Under Insights

-- Miami and its opponents have combined for 62 points or more just one time this season.
+- Miami and its opponents have combined for 62.5 points or more only once this season.

-- Virginia's games have gone over 62 points in just one opportunity this season.
+- Virginia has combined with its opponents to score more than 62.5 points in one game this season.

-- Thursday's total is 4.3 points lower than the two team's combined 66.3 points per game average.
+- The two teams combine to average 66.3 points per game, 3.8 more than the over/under in this contest.

-- The 53.8 combined points per game that these two squads have allowed this season are 8.2 fewer than the 62 over/under in this contest.
+- This contest's over/under is 8.7 points more than the 53.8 these two squads combine to surrender per game this season.

-- The Hurricanes and their opponents score an average of 57.4 points per game, 4.6 fewer than Thursday's total.
+- Hurricanes games have an average total of 57.4 points this season, 5.1 fewer than Thursday's over/under.

-- The 62-point over/under for this game is 2.2 points below the 64.2 points per game average total in Cavaliers games this season.
+- In 2021, games involving the Cavaliers have averaged a total of 64.2 points, 1.7 more than the set total in this contest.

 Miami Stats and Trends

-- The Hurricanes have been favored by 5 points or more three times this season and covered the spread in one of them.
+- The Hurricanes have covered the spread once this season when favored by 5.5 points or more (in three chances).

-- Miami's games this year have gone over the total in one out of four opportunities (25%).
+- Miami's games this year have gone over the point total one time in four opportunities (25%).

-- In games that Miami piles up more than 423.0 yards, the team is 1-1 against the spread and 1-1 overall.
+- When Miami amasses more than 423.0 yards, the team is 1-1 against the spread and 1-1 overall.

 - This year, the Hurricanes have turned the ball over seven times, four more than the Cavaliers' takeaways (3).